MaenoRyuko/AndroidAdvancePush/readme.md

 ---
 ### Deliver Push Notification：Payload
 ### Push Notification⑦：App Obtains Data from Push Notification</br>
-* We are going to omplement payload processing
+* We are going to implement payload processing
 * Display local push notifications at the specified time.